christopheryoung/chrisyoung/site/prose/blog/posts/2009-01-06_recently_read_the_iron_cage.markdown

 ---
-{date: '2009-01-06', explananda: '', title: 'Recently read: The Iron Cage'}
+{date: '2009-01-06', explananda: '', title: 'Recently read: The Iron Cage', tags: book_reviews}

 ---
 <strong>Rashid Khalidi<em>.
 The Iron Cage: The Story of the Palestinian Struggle for Statehood</em></strong>

 The story of Palestinian dispossession and statelessness begins in the transfer of Palestine from the Ottoman Empire to the British in the aftermath of World War I.  The terms of the League of Nations mandate under which the British assumed responsibility for the territory encouraged the "establishment in Palestine of a national home for the Jewish people," but in the same breath warned that "nothing should be done which might prejudice the civil and religious rights of existing non-Jewish communities in Palestine."

 How exactly these aspirations came to find expression in the space of a single sentence, let alone a single document purporting to articulate a workable plan for the territory, is not clear.
 In 1922 the Jewish population of Palestine was a little under 10% of the total.
 Even in the 1930s, after the waves of immigration to Palestine that followed Hitler's rise, and the shutting of other borders around the world to Jews (including, to their eternal discredit, those of the U.S. and Canada), the Jewish share of the population remained about a third of the total.
 This move to establish a national home for a single minority was hardly welcome to what the terms of the Mandate delicately refer to as the "non-Jewish communities in Palestine."
 And indeed, it was clear to less myopic Zionists that, given the natural resistance of the then current inhabitants of Palestine, the establishment of such a national home would eventually require the mass "transfer"---ethnic cleansing---of a significant portion of that population.
 This is exactly what later happened when war broke out in response to the founding of Israel after WW II.